Our mission is to provide effective, pro bono physical therapy services to the under-served

 Jon earned his Doctor of Physical Therapy (DPT) degree from Franklin Pierce University in Manchester, NH in 2009.
 He currently works in the outpatient and inpatient settings with Mission Health, primarily at Highlands-Cashiers Hospital and Angel Medical Center.
 He also has experience in inpatient rehabilitation and home health physical therapy.
 Jon has a variety of physical therapy interests which include manual therapy, soft tissue mobilization, and myofascial work.
 In addition, Jon has interests in working with a number of populations including geriatrics, general orthopedics, and patients with neurological and vestibular conditions.
 Jon is an avid runner and has completed several full and half marathons.
 He enjoys playing soccer, hiking, and trail running, fishing, cycling, farming, and spending time with his wife and three children.

 Josh earned his Doctor of Physical Therapy (DPT) degree from WCU in 2015.
 He then completed an orthopedic residency at Nxt Gen Institute and is now a PT Board Certified Orthopaedic Specialist.
 Josh currently works as the Clinic Coordinator at Harris Sports Medicine & Physical Therapy clinic in Cullowhee, NC.
 In addition, Josh has certifications in dry needling and direct access physical therapy (DAC).
 As a physical therapist, Josh finds particular interests in neuroscience and pain, neurophysiology, mechanical transduction through manual therapy, and exercise programming.
 He plans to further his professional career by pursuing a fellowship in orthopedic manual therapy.

-The Mountain Area Pro Bono Health Service Clinic is made possible by your dedication and commitment.
+The Mountain Area Pro Bono Health Services is made possible by your dedication and commitment.
 Please be a part of the collaborative problem-solving team by submitting your thoughts, ideas, and suggestions here.